Lakeba: Geography

+Climate

 History and culture

 Lakeba is known as a chiefly island, being the home island of the chiefly Vuanirewa clan, which is based in Tubou.
 The head of this clan takes the title of Tui Nayau, and is the Paramount Chief of the Lau Islands.
 The last Tui Nayau was Ratu Sir Kamisese Mara (1920–2004); he was the first Prime Minister of Fiji and second President of Fiji, and the most durable figure of Fijian politics for more than three decades.

 Ratu Mara is buried in the village of Tubou, as are Enele Ma'afu (1816–1881) – a Tongan-Fijian warlord who conquered much of Fiji in the 19th century – and Fiji's first modern statesman Ratu Sir Lala Sukuna (1888–1958).

 Lakeba lies on a historical faultline between Fiji and Tonga, and Tongan influence is seen in many aspects of Lakeban culture.
 Lakeban architecture features rounded houses rather than the square-ended ones elsewhere in Fiji.
 The Lakeban dialect of Fijian also shows Tongan influence.
 Tongan hymns are popular in polotu (an evening church service), and Tongan clothing styles are reflected in the mats tied around the waist on formal occasions.
 Tongan traditional dances called lakalaka are also popular.

 Archaeological excavations in the 1990s discovered a massive fortress, built around a thousand years ago.
 Large enough to house 2,500 people (more than the total population of the island), the fortress is believed to have been built as a bulwark against Tongan invaders.

 The inhabitants of Nasaqalau are famous for the ability of one of their clans to call sharks from the sea.
 This clan originated in the village of Wainikeli on the island of Taveuni.

 On Lakeba was born famous chief Delailoa, son of Kalouyalewa, who went on Lakeba.

 Economy

 Copra production is the most important economic activity on Lakeba.
 There is also a coconut mill four kilometers outside Tubou.
 Tourism is of lesser importance in Lakeba than in some other parts of Fiji.

+It was major trading partner with Moala as part of a larger inter-island trading network especially for tapa mats.